Bhuwan666/my-python/README.md

-Apna College
+Apna College \n
-this contains my python practice files. they are the files i practiced by watching Apna_college
+this contains my python practice files.\n they are the files i practiced by watching Apna_college